chuck-flowers/humble-lumpia/README.md

 There are currently a couple of ways to install `humble-lumpia`.

+**NOTE:** Installing `humble-lumpia` and its dependencies is not sufficient to run the versions of `proton-ge-custom` that `humble-lumpia` will download.
+Be sure to reference the [README](https://github.com/GloriousEggroll/proton-ge-custom/) in `proton-ge-custom` to determine what other dependencies your system requires.

 ### AUR Package Installation

 If you are running **Arch Linux**, you can also download and install the